Video poker: Joker's Wild

 "Joker's Wild", as the name implies, adds a joker to the mix.
 The joker is fully wild and substitutes to make stronger hands.
 The inclusion of the wild joker also adds another winning hand in 5-of-a-kind.
 The game's name inspired a game show of the same name.
-The full pay version of Joker Two Pair or better (6-7-8), once common but now rare, is one of the highest return versions of video poker offered, but the play strategy is very complex and mastered by few.
+The full pay version of Joker Two Pair or better (6–7–8), once common but now rare, is one of the highest return versions of video poker offered, but the play strategy is very complex and mastered by few.

 Deuces Wild

 "Deuces Wild" is a variation of video poker in which all twos are wild.
 (Wild cards substitute for any other card in the deck in order to make a better poker hand).
 In Deuces Wild, the payout for a four of a kind makes up approximately ⅓ of the payback percentage of the game, and a four of a kind occurs on average approximately every fifteen hands.
-Deuces Wild can be found with pay schedules that offer a theoretical return as high as 100.8 percent, when played with perfect strategy.
-This full-pay version is found only in Nevada.
+Deuces Wild can be found with pay schedules that offer a theoretical return as high as 100.8%, when played with perfect strategy.
+This full-pay version was found only in Nevada, with the last operating machine at Sam's Town Las Vegas until March 2023.
 It is also available with other pay schedules that have lesser theoretical returns:

 Variations are available that pay different amounts for the quad "deuces", such as Double Deuces (2000), Loose Deuces (2500), Triple Deuces (3000), and Royal Deuces (4000).
-Full pay Loose Deuces (25-17-10), once common but now rare, is one of the highest return versions of video poker offered.
+Full pay Loose Deuces (25–17–10), once common but now rare, is one of the highest return versions of video poker offered.

 Sigma Flush Attack

 Sigma Flush Attack is a combination of video poker and a banking slot, in this case what is being banked is flushes.
-After 3,4, or 5 flushes (varies by machine), the machine switches into "flush attack mode" in which the next flush pays 100 or 125 credits instead of the more usual 30 credits of 9-6 Jacks or Better.
+After 3,4, or 5 flushes (varies by machine), the machine switches into "flush attack mode" in which the next flush pays 100 or 125 credits instead of the more usual 30 credits of 9–6 Jacks or Better.
 Some of these machines are linked, which means players can simply wait for someone else to put the bank in flush attack mode, or alternately with non-linked machines a player can play after observing a previous player hit flushes but not enough to trigger the flush attack, a practice called "vulturing".
 The higher payoff of the flush attack represents one of the higher overlays of video poker.
 These machines, once common, are now relatively rare.